 Subsequently, Households far away from the planned national grid coverage have been encouraged to use alternatively cheaper connections such as Mini-grids and Solar Photovoltaics (PVs) to reduce the cost of access to electricity whilst relieving constraints on historical government subsidies.

 Currenly, IPPs are selling bulk electricity to EUCL which has the monopoly over transmission, distribution and sale of electricity to customers connected to the national grid.
 It is important to note also that the System Operator (SO) functions reside also inside EUCL.

-The Law N°21/2011 of 23/06/2011 governing Electricity in Rwanda (Electricity Law) is the cornerstone of electricity regulation in Rwanda.
+The Law N°21/2011 of 23/06/2011 governing Electricity in Rwanda (Electricity Law) and the Law N°52/2018 OF 13/08/2018 Modifying Law Nº21/2011 OF 23/06/2011 Governing Electricity in Rwanda as Modified to Date, is the cornerstone of electricity regulation in Rwanda.
 The following electricity licenses issued by RURA stem from the Electricity Law and the Electricity Licensing Regulations:

 • Electricity Production